Hurricane Tico: United States

 Flash flood watches and warnings were posted from Texas to Missouri.
 Rain from Tico continued into the South-Central United States and increased after merging with the cold front.
 Rainfall totals of 5 in to 7 in extended from the Texas Panhandle through Missouri, and the greatest rainfall maxima was 16.95 inches (431 mm) in Chickasha, Oklahoma.
 Precipitation from Tico continued northeastward and eastward, with rainfall totals of 3–7 inches (75–175 mm) extending across the Ohio Valley and into the Mid-Atlantic.

 Flooding was reported in parts of southern Kansas, Texas, and especially Oklahoma, with serious flooding reported along the lower Washita River.

 The Oklahoma Highway Patrol asked for volunteers with motorboats 16 ft or longer to help rescue 50-100 trapped people.
 The patrol also asked the Oklahoma City police to help find victims in the floodwaters, but plans for this were held off late on October 20 due to poor weather conditions.
-Across Guthire, 500 people, or 5% of the town's population, had sought three emergency shelters.
+Across Guthrie, 500 people, or 5% of the town's population, had sought three emergency shelters.
 According to officials, more evacuations to shelters were anticipated.
 Authorities planned to evacuate an additional 1,500 families.
 Throughout the town, water was 7 ft deep and was moving at speeds between 20 mph and 30 mph.
-The Cottonwood Creek, also near Guthire, reached flood stage.
+The Cottonwood Creek, also near Guthrie, reached flood stage.
 The nearby Cimarron river was rising 2 ft an hour.
 In Lexington, Oklahoma guardsmen were called out to help police.
 Across Lubbock, Texas, sewer pipes were backed up due to 7 in inches of rain.
 Throughout Oklahoma and Texas, 200 people were homeless and six people were killed and one person was missing.
 According to Kansas officials, one person was killed in the state.
 In the aftermath of the storm, residents cleaned up debris on streets.
-By October 23, people living in Guthire were given permission to return to their homes because floodwaters started to recede.
+By October 23, people living in Guthrie were given permission to return to their homes because floodwaters started to recede.
 A total of $77 million in crop damage occurred in Oklahoma.
 Total damage in the state was estimated at $84 million (1983 USD, $182 million 2009 USD).